vsaulue/Gustave/docs/tutorials/03-world-api/02-world-blocks/index.md

 This sections explains how to inspect/add/modify/remove [blocks](../../../lexicon.md#block) in a `SyncWorld`

 !!! note
     All world modifications are done through a `Transaction`.
 A transaction can do multiple insertions/modifications/deletions at once.
-For performance reasons, always try to group your modifications in as few transactions as possible.
+For performance reasons, always try to group modifications in as few transactions as possible.

 ## Prerequisites